Saint Vincent Scholarships and Grants

 Stanley Black & Decker Scholarships

 Stanley Black & Decker Scholarships are available for first-generation college students majoring in Engineering Science, Mathematics or Physics.
-Four $1,000 annual scholarships are awarded in this program.
+Two $1,000 annual scholarships are awarded in this program.
 Read more.

 Need Based Grant

 - The need based grant is awarded based on the results of the Free Application for Federal Student Aid (FAFSA).